idiomattic/csvql/README.md

 ### csvql.core

-- `read-csv [resource-name-or-path]`: Reads a CSV file and returns a sequence of rows.
+- `read-csv [resource-name-or-path ?processor]`: Reads a CSV file and returns a sequence of rows, applying the `processor` function if provided.
+- `read-csv [resource-name-or-path ?processor]`: Parses CSV data from a string and returns a sequence of rows, applying the `processor` function if provided.
 - `transform-headers [rows f]`: Transforms the header row by applying the function `f` to each header.
 - `zip-rows [contents parsers]`: Converts rows to a sequence of maps, with optional parsing of values.
-- `read-zip-parse [resource-name-or-path opts]`: Threads resource name/file path through reader and zipper, applying provided opts `key-fn` and `parsers` to the headers and body, respectively.
 - `create-lookup [rows {:keys [key-fn value-fn]}]`: Creates a lookup table from a sequence of maps.

 ### csvql.join